AsmaBALAMANE/sync-google-calendar-outlook/README.md

 # Building Calendar Sync Functionality
-This sample repo will show you how to easily sync Google and Outlook calendars with Nylas.
+This sample repo will show you how to easily sync Google and Outlook calendars with Nylas API v3.

 ## Setup